scaleway/serverless-examples/containers/terraform-triggers/README.md

 python3 tests/send_messages.py
 ```

-You can then check logs of your containers in your cockpit:
+You can then check logs of your containers in your cockpit (assuming you have activated it in your project):

 ```shell
 echo "Go to $(terraform output --raw cockpit_logs_public_container) to see public container logs in cockpit"